giovannicataldi/Cyclistic-Data-Analysis/analysis.md

 Each visualization below highlights critical trends and patterns in user behavior, providing a clear understanding of how different rider types interact with Cyclistic’s services.
 The following analysis ties the visual evidence directly to key findings, offering a data-driven approach to the marketing team’s decision-making process.

+## 1. Distribution of Membership Types

+## 2. Ride Types

+## 3. Average Ride Lengths

+## 4. Sum of Ride Lengths

+## 5. Daily Ride Durations

+## 6. Rides by Time of Day

+## 7. Top 10 Most Popular Start Stations and their Geographic Distribution